Natural History (How I Met Your Mother): Plot

 Ted and the gang are invited to a gala party at the Natural History Museum thrown by George van Smoot, also known as "The Captain".
 While hobnobbing, Ted sees Zoey, with whom he is angry for writing a column criticizing his work at GNB regarding the Arcadian, describing Ted and his colleagues as "fat cats".
 At the party, Zoey introduces Ted to her husband, the Captain (Kyle MacLachlan), a wealthy, much older man who is obsessed with boats.

 Later, Ted corners Zoey and berates her for the hypocrisy of her column and trying to ruin his career, angrily calling her a "bored trophy wife".
 At this, Zoey starts crying and tells Ted that she is unhappy in her marriage.
 Ted immediately feels sorry for her, and he tries to commiserate with her by ranting against GNB and their obnoxious work culture.
 However, Zoey's tears are a ruse: she had been recording the entire conversation to use against him.
 The Captain hears about the situation and sympathises with Ted, who replies that despite her betrayal, he respects her activism.
 The Captain offers to erase the recording, but Ted, surprised that the Captain would betray his own wife, declines the offer.
-Because of the acoustic capabilities of the museum, Zoey overhears their conversation is visibly hurt by her husband's words.
+Because of the acoustic capabilities of the museum, Zoey overhears their conversation and is visibly hurt by her husband's words.
 She and Ted share a dance and she promises she will erase the conversation herself, resolving to play fair from now on.